smrtr/smrtr-datagrid/docs/4-data-setters.md

 ## Data setters
 These methods allow you to amend the data stored in the datagrid object.
 This data can be easily retrieved later.

- > *Only scalar typed values may be assigned to a datagrid.
-Non-scalars will be replaced with null values.*
+ > *Only scalar typed values may be assigned to a datagrid by default.*
+ >
+ > To enable non-scalar values like objects and arrays to be set onto the grid, first call
+ > `$grid->scalarValuesOnly(false)` to enable non-scalar values.

 ### Setting an individual data point